coder/coder-jetbrains-toolbox/README.md

 - `lastDeploymentURL` the last Coder deployment URL that Coder Toolbox successfully authenticated to.

+- `workspaceViewUrl` specifies the dashboard page full URL where users can view details about a workspace.
+  Helpful for customers that have their own in-house dashboards.
+Defaults to the Coder deployment workspace page.
+  This setting supports `$workspaceOwner` and `$workspaceName` as placeholders.

 - `workspaceCreateUrl` specifies the dashboard page full URL where users can create new workspaces.
   Helpful for customers that have their own in-house dashboards.
 Defaults to the Coder deployment templates page.